MarJon Beauchamp: High school career

-Entering high school, Beauchamp moved from his hometown of Yakima, Washington, to Seattle to play basketball at Nathan Hale High School under head coach Brandon Roy and to face stronger competition.
+Before entering high school, Beauchamp moved from his hometown of Yakima, Washington, to Seattle to play basketball at Nathan Hale High School under head coach Brandon Roy and to face stronger competition.
 As a freshman, he was a deep reserve for a team that featured top recruits Michael Porter Jr. and Jontay Porter.
 Nathan Hale finished with a 29–0 record, won the Washington Interscholastic Activities Association Class 3A state title, and captured the No. 1 national ranking from MaxPreps.
 As a sophomore, Beauchamp transferred to Garfield High School in Seattle.
 He moved to the school with former Nathan Hale coach Brandon Roy and teammate P. J. Fuller.
 He won his second straight Class 4A state championship and helped Garfield reach the quarterfinals at High School Nationals.

 For his junior season, Beauchamp transferred to Rainier Beach High School in Seattle, citing a lack of motivation in class and sickness from mold in his house during his time at Garfield.
 He moved to the South End, within school boundaries, and as a result was ruled eligible to play basketball for his new school.
 After leading Rainier Beach to league and district titles, he was named most valuable player of the Seattle 3A Metro League.
 Beauchamp guided his team to a Class 3A state semifinal appearance and fifth place in the state tournament.
 He averaged 26 points, 11 rebounds, and five assists per game and was named to the USA Today All-USA Washington second team, Associated Press Class 3A All-State first team, and The Seattle Times All-State second team.
 Beauchamp transferred to Dream City Christian School, a school in Glendale, Arizona with a new basketball program, for his senior season.
 After finishing his high school basketball career he went back to his hometown of Yakima to graduate from Eisenhower High School.